mmhshayer/mmhshayer.github.io/content/posts/hugo-for-blog.md

 git branch posts
 ```

-> Dont forget to publish the branch to the remote repository
+> Don't forget to publish the branch to the remote repository
 ---

 ## Managing Themes

-Insted of developing a theme from scratch, the easiest way to get started is to use an existing theme.
+Instead of developing a theme from scratch, the easiest way to get started is to use an existing theme.
 I will use [PaperMod](https://github.com/adityatelange/hugo-PaperMod) as the theme for this project.
 > Inside the folder of your Hugo site, run:

 ### Adding a theme as a submodule